 - Deteriorated drug error from compromised storage

-- Drug utilization process error from the administration, dispensing, or monitoring
+- Drug utilization process errors from the administration, dispensing, or monitoring

 - Prescribing errors